-- 1. Official University Activities: Any official University-sponsored activity, be it held on- or off-campus.
+- 1. Official University Activities: Any official University-sponsored activity, be held on- or off-campus.
 This includes but is not limited to graduation ceremonies, community service, conferences, forums, panels, athletic events, exhibitions, meetings, etc. - 2.
 Co-Curricular Activities: Any activity which directly or indirectly complements the student's growth from an educational standpoint. - 3.
-Student: Any person officially registered for at least one contact hour per week, either for credit or as a listening student.
-The person shall be considered a student from the time s/he registers for class until s/he finishes the last final examination of each semester.
-The exception to this is during the student's last semester when s/he will be considered a student until the conclusion of the graduation ceremony. - 4.
+Student: Any person officially registered at Universidad Central del Caribe or Ramón Ruiz Arnau University Hospital for at least one contact hour per week, either for credit or as a listening student.
+The person shall be considered a student from the time they register for class or sign a contract, in case of the hospital, until the last final examination of each semester or required formal academic activity.
+The exception to this is during the student's last semester when they will be considered a student until the conclusion of the graduation ceremony.
+The graduate students at Ramón Ruiz Arnau University Hospital are the resident physicians at the Internal Medicine Residency Program. - 4.
 Member of the Administration: Any person employed by the University, either full- or part-time, including, but not limited to, members of the University Board of Trustees, personnel at all administrative levels, the President, and the Deans. - 5.
-Faculty Members: Any person who has a teaching position in any program, unit, or sub-unit of the University, full- or part-time. - 6.
-Teaching Sub-Units: The academic organisms, which depend on, and answer to, the University academic programs. - 7.
+Faculty Members: Any person who has a teaching position in any program, unit, or sub-unit of the University, full- or part-time. - Teaching Sub-Units: The academic organisms, that depend on, and answer to, the University academic programs. - 7.
 Teaching Unit: The operational academic units of the University.